 Introduction to GitHub Hacking Tools

 GitHub provides top-class Hacking tools to ethical hackers to test the security features of any Web application System or Database by simulating malicious attacks and assessing the security vulnerabilities in the system.
-It throws an opportunity to correct flaws in the design or code before the system is hacked by a professional hacker.
+It throws an opportunity to correct flaws in the design or code before a professional hacker hacks the system.

-These tools are used by IT security professionals to assess the security readiness of an Organization with their prior approval and a plan of action.
-In its repository, GitHub offers a big collection of hacking tools for the users to conduct security trials of the system during its implementation stage as well as on a continuous basis post-implementation stage.
+IT security professionals use these tools to assess the security readiness of an Organization with their prior approval and a plan of action.
+In its repository, GitHub offers a big collection of hacking tools for the users to conduct security trials of the system during its implementation stage and continuously post-implementation stage.

 1. Gau

 The full expansion of Gau is to Get all the URLs.
 Gau is open-sourced tool available in the GitHub platform, and this tool is useful for getting the URLs used in the landscape.
-This information will be useful for the investigation of the subdomains of applications by tracking all the HTTP and HTTPS sites visited on the websites.
+This information will be helpful in investigating the subdomains of applications by tracking all the HTTP and HTTPS sites visited on the websites.

 2. Dalfox

-Apart from handling XSS attacks, this tool is capable of handling SQL injects, and sever side template inject.
-The presence of many testing and analysis features, its high-performance level, and its friendly operations are this tool’s unique selling points (USP).
+Apart from handling XSS attacks, this tool can handle SQL and sever side template injects.
+This tool’s unique selling points are the presence of many testing and analysis features, its high-performance level, and its friendly operations (USP).
 This tool also aids Continuous Integration and Continuous Delivery.

 3. dnsx

 This tool offers a powerful Domain Name System kit to execute multiple investigations on the DNS environment.
-Users can issue any number of DNS checks, including wild card filtering, to verify the health of the system and smell any abnormalities.
+Users can issue DNS checks, including wild card filtering, to verify the system’s health and smell abnormalities.
 Over and above DNS checking and resolution, it also provides a facility to control and print the information extracted.

-• It also supports probing of DNS status codes
+- It also supports probing DNS status codes

 4. Ffuf

 Ffuf stands for “Fuzz Faster than yoU Fool”.
-It is an open-sourced Web fuzzing tool that uses an automated procedure that discovers software hacks by injecting multiple combinations of data randomly into the application until one of the combinations brings out the vulnerability in the program.
-By doing so, it destroys many bugs that could possibly open up the applications for hackers.
+It is an open-sourced Web fuzzing tool that uses an automated procedure that discovers software hacks by randomly injecting multiple combinations of data into the application until one of the combinations brings out the vulnerability in the program.
+Doing so destroys many bugs that could open up the applications for hackers.

-This tool is a highly popular tool among ethical hackers to unearth surprise bugs in an application before they are exploited by professional hackers.
-Apart from discovering bugs, this tool is used to unearth hidden subdomains, files, and folders placed by hackers.
+Ethical hackers highly popularize this tool to unearth surprise bugs in an application before professional hackers can exploit them.
+In addition to discovering bugs, this tool is utilized to unearth hidden subdomains, files, and folders that hackers have placed.

-One advantage of this tool is that it is the fastest web fuzzing tool in the market, has several useful options built-in the tool, and has ways to filter out responses as needed.
+One advantage of this tool is that it is the fastest web fuzzing tool in the market, has several valuable options built-in, and has ways to filter out responses as needed.
 This tool is developed in the Go language, and its modular structure enables integration with the existing architecture with reasonable efforts.
-If the threads and filters are not properly put into use, this tool could produce a misleading result.
+If the threads and filters are not properly used, this tool could produce a misleading result.

 5. Nuclei